3 Sensational National Parks to Hike in South Korea

 Jirisan National Park - One of the Three Sacred Mountains

-Jirisan has 16 courses ranging from 3.1 km to 21.5 km.
-Like Seoraksan, it offers trails for hikers of every level.
-A popular destination is the highest and sacred peak Cheonwangbong.
-Jirisan also houses seven major Buddhist temples, the largest and most famous being Hwaeomsa Temple.
+Jirisan features 16 trails from 3.1 km to 21.5 km, offering options for all levels.
+The sacred Cheonwangbong Peak is a highlight, though its trail is longer and more challenging.
+Jirisan also houses seven major Buddhist temples,including the renowned Hwaeomsa Temple, a cultural treasure.
 Unfortunately, you'll find Hwaeomsa Temple and Cheonwangbong Peak on the same course, both a bit on the longer and more difficult side.

 Tips for Hiking in South Korea